How to Book the Best Family Cruise

 Some cruise lines offer special “kids sail free” promotions.
 Luxury line Crystal Cruises and budget-friendly MSC Cruises have both offered these specials in the past.
 Subscribe to individual lines’ promotional email newsletters to make sure you don’t miss out on a sale fare.

-One of the best “deals” about cruises is that, unlike at most resorts, the children, tween, and teen activities are complimentary.
-Since not all ships’ programs are created equal, you’ll want to compare options before plunking down your non-refundable deposit.
+Unlike at most resorts, the children, tween, and teen activities are complimentary.
+Since not all ships’ programs are created equal, you’ll want to compare kids programs before plunking down your non-refundable deposit.

 Booking an inside cabin is a great way to save money on a cruise if you’re the type of person who only uses your stateroom to sleep and shower in.
 However, if your little ones still need naps, you’ll want to upgrade to a balcony cabin.
 There’s nothing more depressing than being holed up in a windowless room during naptime when you know the sun is shining gloriously outside.